ESO (External Secrets Operator) Breaking Change in 0.10.0

 url: https://company.internal/{{ print .remoteRef.key | replace "%2F" "/" | replace "%40" "@" }}

-<2> This is the important secret from the secretRef which requires the label external-secrets.io/type: webhook from the message above.
+<2> This secretRef points to the secret that must include the label external-secrets.io/type: webhook, as described in the message above.

 # oc -n ${NAMESPACE} get secrets webkook-cred-secret -o yaml|yq '.metadata.labels'